Varshini8688/java-lab-cse-g-5dq/README.md

-# java-lab-cse-g-dq
+# java-lab-cse-g-5dq
-it is a java lab in 2 b.tech 2 sem
+it is a java lab in 2nd b.tech 2nd sem